Geometric conditions for the reconstruction of a holomorphic function by an interpolation formula: Introduction

 \end{theorem}

-This new geometric condition is more natural to understand and to be formulated.
-Nevertheless, it is a sufficient criterion that is not equivalent.
-Indeed, there are families of lines that are not locally interpolable by real-analytic curves and whose associate formula $E_N(\cdot;\eta)$ converges for every $f\in\mathcal{O}\left(\C^2\right)$.
-Proposition~\ref{propctrex} from Section~\ref{ctrex} gives an example of such a family: it consists on constructing a sequence $(\eta_j)_{j\geq1}$ whose topological closure is the whole square $[0,1]+i[0,1]$, but in such a way that, for all $N\geq1$, the first $N$ points $\eta_j$ are the less close possible from each other (this construction intrinsically uses the $\varepsilon$-entropy of the 2-dimensional square, cf~\cite{vitushkin}).
+Nevertheless, this new criterion is not equivalent.
+Indeed, as it has been suspected in the Introduction of~\cite{amadeo4}, there are sequences of lines that are not locally interpolable by real-analytic curves and whose associated formula $E_N(\cdot;\eta)$ converges.
+Proposition~\ref{propctrex} below is the first result of this paper and gives an explicit example of such a family: it consists on constructing a sequence $(\eta_j)_{j\geq1}$ as the increasing union of $1/2^r$-nets, $r\geq0$, of the square $[0,1]+i[0,1]=\left\{z\in\C,\,0\leq\Re(z),\,\Im(z)\leq1\right\}$ (so that for all $N\geq1$, the first $N$ points $\eta_j$'s are the {\em most} separated possible from each other).

-Finally, there is a special case of equivalence: if $\eta=\left(\eta_j\right)_{j\geq1}$ is a convergent sequence, then its associate interpolation formula $E_N(\cdot;\eta)$ converges if and only if it is locally interpolable by real-analytic curves (Section~\ref{ctrex}, Proposition~\ref{specialequiv}).
-As applied, this gives us an easy way to construct such families of complex lines whose associate interpolation formula does not converge (Section~\ref{ctrex}, Corollary~\ref{setdiv}).